 On March 5, 2019, JGDEV entered into a Deed of Adherence with Snapcart Group (HK) Limited pursuant to the Convertible Loan Agreement entered into in February 20, 2019.
 The consideration is for a loan amount of \$1.0 million at a rate of 3% interest per annum.
-On March 31, 2020, the convertible loan was converted to 102,402 Series B shares of the Company.
+The convertible loan was set to mature on December 20, 2019 but subsequently amended to extend maturity to March 31, 2020.
+The convertible note is classified under financial assets at fair value through profit and loss.